tensorflow/docs/site/en/performance/quantization_training.md

 Methods to rewrite the training and eval graphs are an active area of research and experimentation.
 Although rewrites and quantized training might not work or improve performance for all models, we are working to generalize these techniques.

-## Generating fully quantized models
+## Generating fully-quantized models

 The previously demonstrated after-rewrite eval graph only *simulates* quantization.
-To generate real fixed point computations from a trained quantization model, convert it to a fixed point kernel.
-Tensorflow Lite supports this conversion from the graph resulting from `create_eval_graph`.
+To generate real fixed-point computations from a trained quantization model, convert it to a fixed-point kernel.
+TensorFlow Lite supports this conversion from the graph resulting from `create_eval_graph`.

 First, create a frozen graph that will be the input for the TensorFlow Lite